Effect of Dissipation on Warm Chromo-Natural Inflation: Dynamics of the Warm Chromo-Natural Inflation

-Where $\rho_\chi$, $ p_\chi$ and $u$ are the energy density, pressure and 4-velocity of the inflaton field.
-Also, the energy-momentum tensor of the inflaton field can be obtained by varying the Lagrangian of the inflaton field with respect to metric which can be expressed as
+where $\rho_\chi$, $ p_\chi$ and $u$ are the energy density, pressure and 4-velocity of the inflaton field respectively.
+But, the energy-momentum tensor of the inflaton field can be obtained by varying the Lagrangian of the inflaton field with respect to metric and can be expressed as